-The analysis of the consulting firm, launched during the first quarter of 2016, relative to the second period of office, had as its objectives the structured survey of the effectiveness of the Board and its Committees in operational terms and identifying opportunities for further improvement in order to perform as effectively as possible the role of planning, management and control of a complex entity such as the Terna Group.
-The analysis was carried out through direct interviews with all Directors (thus, an expression of the majority and the minority shareholders) on the size, composition and functioning of the Board, conducted by Spencer Stuart senior consultants, experts in corporate governance and board effectiveness.
-The Interviews were conducted using an "Interview Guide" in which each point requested a quantitative assessment and a qualitative comment regarding each topic examined.
-The comments made by the Board of Statutory Auditors during a meeting held with all members of the Board were also collected, which took place in a constructive and collaborative manner.
-As part of the analysis a specific comparison has been carried out with the international best practices (art.
+The analysis of the consulting firm, launched during the first quarter of 2018, relative to the first period of office, had as its objectives - taking into account the renewal of the administrative body whose term had expired - a structured survey of the size of the Board and its make-up, also referencing diversity, including gender, age, professionalism and competence, as well as the effectiveness of the Board and its Committees in operational terms and identifying opportunities for further improvement in order to perform as effectively as possible the role of planning, management and control of a complex entity such as the Terna Group.
+The analysis was carried out through the examination of relevant company documentation, as well as through questionnaires and direct interviews with all Directors (thus, an expression of the majority and the minority shareholders) on the size, composition and functioning of the Board, conducted by Management Search.
+In which at each point of the questionnaire each Director was able to respond with different levels of consensus from "strongly disagree" to "strongly agree" with the intermediate levels "agree", "partial agree" and "disagree".
+The answers to the questions recorded in the questionnaire were the starting point for the in-depth analysis conducted through the interviews.
+The interviews were also extended to members of the Board of Statutory Auditors, as observers, to gain their perspective on the issues addressed in the questionnaire (Art.
 1.C.1 lett. i)-(3) of the Corporate Governance Code).

 In particular, the analysis focused on a number of relevant aspects: